Aviation Update: Long Flight Delays. Who Pays?

 The Court determined that in order to be an “operating air carrier”, an air carrier needs to fix the itinerary of the flight and, by so doing, offer to conclude a contract of air carriage with members of the public.
 Thomson Airways merely leased the aircraft and the crew to TUIfly, but the fixing of the itinerary and the performance of the flight were determined by TUIfly and not Thomson Airways.

-The judgment brings some clarity to the meaning of “operating air carrier” under the Air Passenger Rights Regulation.
+The judgment brings some clarity to the meaning of “operating air carrier” under the Regulation.
 It clarifies that wet lease carriers are not responsible for making payments to passengers for flight delays if they do not fix itineraries and if they do not offer to conclude a contract of air carriage with members of the public.

-Airlines operators, who are responsible for fixing itineraries and that engage wet lease air carriers, should be aware that these compensation claims will remain with the airline operator and not the wet lease carrier.
+Airline operators, who are responsible for fixing itineraries and that engage wet lease air carriers, should be aware that these compensation claims will remain with the airline operator and not the wet lease carrier.

 The use of wet lease agreements can offer solutions for airlines facing capacity constraints and seasonal variations in demand for air travel.
 However, it is now clear that these arrangements do not reduce or mitigate the airline operator’s responsibilities to their passengers.

 Decisions of the ECJ are recognised as binding precedent in Ireland.
 The United Kingdom has expressed its determination to be removed from the jurisdiction of the ECJ after Brexit.
-If this occurs, then it may lead to a divergence in the interpretation of the Regulation and treatment for passengers and airlines on the question of who ultimately will pay!
+If this occurs, then it may lead to a divergence in the interpretation of the Regulation and treatment of passengers and airlines on the question of who ultimately will pay!

 For more information on this development and the likely impact on the wider aviation industry, contact a member of our Aviation, Interational Asset Finance team.

 The content of this article is provided for information purposes only and does not constitute legal or other advice.